joshuaseymour/joshuaseymour/README.md

 ## Why Join?

-- Accelerate your journey with like-minded peers.
+- Accelerate your journey with like-minded, high-caliber peers.
 - Co-create thriving digital and physical communities.
 - Gain access to exclusive opportunities, tools, and rewards.
 - Help shape the future of positive-sum societies.